 - Clothes that cover your shoulders and knees so you can visit the Buddhist temples.

-- Swimming costume and water shoes to enjoy the beautiful Kuang Si waterfalls
+- Swimming costume, water shoes, and a compact quick dry towel to enjoy the beautiful Kuang Si waterfalls

 - European plug adapter with two round pins for Laos

-- Backpack or duffel bag, as the roads in Laos aren’t built for wheeled suitcases
+- Backpack or duffel bag, as the roads in Laos aren’t built for suitcases with wheels

-- Travel insurance that covers all the adventurous things to do in Luang Prabang
+- Travel insurance that covers all the adventurous Laos things to do